-From there, you will need to select from a number of given choices which is the most appropriate one that can solve the problem.
+From there, you will need to select from several given choices which is the most appropriate one that can solve the problem.

-Here, you will be required to read the passage, then analyze how the policies, rules, or laws apply to it before deducing what would be the best course of action is or what the correct answer is.
+Here, you will be required to read the passage, then analyze how the policies, rules, or laws are applicable before deducing what the best course of action is or what the correct answer is.

-This is similar to deductive reasoning as you will have to come to a logical conclusion after reading through a passage or the question, but in this case, it is not limited to mere words as the questions can sometimes instead use pictures, a number of different scenarios, or even just a set of objects.
+This is similar to deductive reasoning as you will have to come to a logical conclusion after reading through a passage or the question.
+However, here the questions can sometimes use pictures, several different scenarios, or even just a set of objects.

 This section of the school safety exam is used to test your ability on how you can logically sequence information.
-The questions likely to be seen on the test are dealing with putting procedures in the order of occurrence.
+The questions on the test commonly deal with putting procedures into the order of occurrence.

 In this format, five or six statements will be provided, and you’re to place them in their proper order by selecting the response with the correct sentence sequence.

-This part of the school safety agent test, this part is used to examine applicants’ mental imagery skills.
+This part of the school safety agent test, this part is used to examine your mental imagery skills.

 You will be asked to identify the original object, pattern, or person after changes in position or appearance have been made.